Accessibility: Our Approach

 Passenger products have a number of features that are designed to make them easy to access on a daily basis.
 Here are just a few examples:

 Simple account sign-up

-An email address and password are intentionally the only requirements needed to sign-up for an account before a user can make a ticket purchase.
+An email address and password are intentionally the only requirements needed to sign-up for an account before a customer can make a ticket purchase.
 By keeping the sign-up process simple, Passenger products are easier to access and use.
 Customer profiling happens later in the interaction life cycle.